 Establishing an Effective Reading Program

 Schools around the country are faced with the challenge of changing their reading programs to fall into compliance with No Child Left Behind.
-This teleconference discussed how schools and their districts can find the best research-based reading program to meet the needs of their student population according to the mandates of the new law.
+This webcast focuses how schools and their districts can find the best research-based reading program to meet the needs of their student population according to the mandates of the new law.